ileskaa/ileskaa/README.md

 Page link: https://ileskaa.github.io/advent-calendar/
 Link to the Github repository: https://github.com/ileskaa/advent-calendar

-I contributed to the creation of the webpage of the polish folk dance group https://polanie.lu/
+I contributed to the creation of the webpage of the Polanie polish folk dance group, of which I was a member while living in Luxembourg.
+https://polanie.lu/

 Work in progress: a website concerning the evolution of programming languages